Skip to main content

 For example:

-• Deleting a service or a data source also deletes all connected SLOs.
+• Deleting a service or a data source also deletes all SLOs it holds.

 • Deleting an alert policy or alert method stops its notifications.

-• View the details of the included resources
+• View details of the included resources and open their pages

 • Delete any applied labels to the included resources